slatedocs/slate/source/reseller_api.html.md

 - Ticket 515: 2018-11-20T12:30:00+01:00
 - Ticket 516: 2018-11-20T14:00:00+01:00

-***Attention: In SMB the time slot have to be 90 minutes apart.***
+***Attention: In SMB the time slots have to be 90 minutes apart.***

-You are free to decide which ticket should get the first time slot.
-It might be good to let the customer decide where he wants go first.
+You are free to decide which ticket should have the first time slot.
+It might be good to let the customer decide where he wants to go first.

-In our example the customer will go first to "Pergamonmuseum" and then to "Das Panorama".
+In our example the customer will go to "Pergamonmuseum" first and then to "Das Panorama".

 ### 5. Creating the order